 If you’ve been seriously injured in a truck accident, it is crucial to retain legal counsel immediately.
 If you are in the Seattle, Washington area and would like to arrange a consultation with one of our truck accident attorneys, contact Wiener & Lambka today.
 We will gladly assess your case and explain the important aspects of trucking accident litigation.

 Automobiles are designed under Federal Motor Vehicle Standards to encounter like-size vehicles, not an 18-wheel truck.
 According to the National Highway Traffic Safety Administration, in 2004, a total of 5,190 people died (12 percent of all the traffic fatalities reported) and an additional 116,000 were injured in truck accidents.
 Common causes of trucking accidents include:

 If you’ve been involved in a serious truck accident, contact one of our Seattle trucking accident lawyers and set up a consultation.
 We will evaluate your case and answer any questions you may have.

-The law protects the rights of truck accident victims.
-Those involved in trucking accidents could be eligible for compensation – medical bills, property damage, loss of wages or earning capacity, etc. If a family member is killed in a trucking accident, you may be eligible to file a wrongful death suit.
+The law protects the rights of Seattle area semi truck accident victims.
+Those involved in trucking accidents could be eligible for compensation – medical bills, property damage, loss of wages or earning capacity, etc. If a family member is killed in a truck accident, you may be eligible to file a wrongful death suit.

-The Seattle-based trucking accident lawyers at Wiener & Lambka, Attorneys at Law realize the period immediately following an accident is a difficult time for the victims and their loved ones.
+The Seattle truck accident lawyer representatives at Wiener & Lambka, Attorneys at Law realize the period immediately following an accident is a difficult time for the victims and their loved ones.
 We have represented many Seattle and Washington State truck accident victims over the years.
-Our skilled lawyers maintain an impressive record of obtaining just settlements and helping victims get back on their feet.
+Our skilled lawyers are Seattle’s best truck accident advocates, and they maintain an impressive record of obtaining just settlements and helping victims of truck accident injury get back on their feet.